bldl/emplace-spidermonkey/README.md

   A proposal goes through several stages before it becomes a part of the ECMAscript language.
   Every new feature introduces complexity, which can affect the performance of the SpiderMonkey engine.
   Therefore optimization becomes crucial when designing and implementing these features.
-  In our case there is especially one line which could use som optimization:
+  In our case there is especially one line which could use some optimization:

   ```
   4. For each Record { [[Key]], [[Value]] } e that is an element of entries, do